sarahcode2112/express-exercises-on-codecookies/readme.txt

     The site is deployed through Google Cloud, which also is tied to my Code University email account.
 Same as above, I would share access to this workspace with others for collaboration purposes in the future.

 Testing:
-    Testing is not yet implemented, although I made some attempts with Jest, and so the codebase includes some Jest setup code.
+    Automated testing is not yet implemented, although I made some attempts with Jest, which is why the codebase includes some Jest setup code.
 In the future, I would build automatic tests to support development of this project.
+    For now, testing must be done manually by starting the website and trying out the desired functionality.